-In this section you will add items that are an absolute necessity.
+In this section you will add items and skills that are an absolute necessity.
 If you are building a spaceship, it’s probably pretty important that your candidate knows how to engineer the building of that spaceship.

 In addition to skills, this section can and should also include experiences and past measures of performance.
 So, for example, you want to hire an outside salesperson.
 A good item to add to this column would be “a demonstrated successful history of new business development activities resulting in top performance.”
 These demonstrated activities and past successes of a person should be in line with the volume of business you are looking to hire someone for.

 The key to creating a “Must-Have” section is to identify a true list of traits, talents, or experiences without going overboard into thinking or trying to justify that your candidate really needs all 75 things to be successful in this position.

 Don’t forget!
 Each one of these must-have items should tie back to a measurable expectation.

 How’s THIS for a good list of “Must-Haves?”

 Here is an example of a few “Must-Have’s” for an Executive Recruiter position we were searching recently: